jenkins-infra/pipeline-library/CONTRIBUTING.md

 If your push has been aborted, you can manually fix the reported errors, or use the following command to automatically fix them: `mvn spotless:apply`

 Notes:
+- this hook is totally optional.
-- this would works for Linux and MacOS, you'll need to adapt it for Windows.
+- this hook works for Linux and MacOS, you'll need to adapt it for Windows.
 - if you don't mind spending several seconds on every commit, you can put this as a `pre-commit` hook.
 - you can make this script automatically fix the errors by changing `:check` by `:apply` in the hook.